Lesser known safari destinations of East Africa – Wild Voyager Blog

 A waterbuck at Meru National Park

 Seldom visited, the park has a remote and rugged atmosphere.
-Grevy’s Zebras, Bohor reedbucks, puff adders, elephants, pythons, cobras, roam freely while more than 400 recorded species of birds are found here.
+Grevy’s Zebras, Bohor reedbucks, puff adders, elephants, pythons, and cobras roam freely, while more than 400 recorded species of birds are found here.
 There are dense riverine forests of Raffia palm and open grasslands in the park.

-At Meru National Park, tourists can visit the former home of George and Joy Adamson as well as Elsa the lioness.
-They can also enjoy vistas of Tana River, Adamson’s waterfalls, and Mount Kenya.
+At Meru National Park, tourists can visit the former home of George and Joy Adamson as well as Elsa the Lioness.
+They can also enjoy vistas of the Tana River, Adamson’s waterfalls, and Mount Kenya.

 Malawi

-The unspoiled wilderness and absence of mass tourism makes Malawi a memorable safari destination.
+The unspoiled wilderness and absence of mass tourism make Malawi a memorable safari destination.
 Plenty of animals and birds reside in Malawi’s beautiful parks and reserves.
-Having almost nine national parks and wildlife reserves, here is the top place to visit to avoid crowds and enjoy game drives in peace-
+With almost nine national parks and wildlife reserves, here is the top place to visit to avoid crowds and enjoy game drives in peace:

 Liwonde National Park

 Also known as the Liwonde Wildlife Reserve, the Liwonde National Park is situated in Southern Malawi.
-This national park is renowned for its incredible wildlife reintroductions and translocations which has given rise to the predator population.
-Although it measures only 220 sq. mi, Liwonde National Park has a beautiful riverine setting and exciting wildlife action.
+This national park is renowned for its incredible wildlife reintroductions and translocations, which have given rise to a predator population.
+Although it measures only 220 sq. mi., Liwonde National Park has a beautiful riverine setting and exciting wildlife action.

 Liwonde National Park